ehildt/acap/README.md

 `The ideal time to grow a business was yesterday, but the next best time to invest in one is now.`

 ACAP is a cutting-edge system designed to revolutionize content distribution and engagement.
 With its dynamic and adaptable features, it ensures that your clients and services receive the right content at the right time.
 ACAP responds in real-time to changing needs and preferences, guaranteeing a seamless and personalized experience.
 Its automated processes make content distribution effortless, allowing you to focus on what matters most.
 Moreover, ACAP empowers you to enhance user engagement by delivering timely, relevant, and diverse content through its platform or channels.
 This means increased customer satisfaction and loyalty, leading to business growth.
-Say goodbye to static and cumbersome content management and hello to ACAP's game-changing capabilities
+Say goodbye to static and cumbersome content management and hello to ACAP's game-changing capabilities.
 </div>

 <div align="center">